-- 1. the theorem allows us to read out (conditional) independencies from the graph - 2. no restriction on the sets X, Y, Z - 3. the theorem shows that d-separation does not indicate false independence relations.
-It's independence assertions are sound ("soundness of d-separation").
+- 1. the theorem allows us to read out (conditional) independencies from the graph - 2. no restriction on the sets X, Y, Z - the theorem shows that independencies detected by d-separation do always hold.
+They are "true positives" ("soundness of d-separation").

-Theorem: If X and Y are not d-separated by Z then $X \not\perp\!\!\!\perp Y \mid Z$ in some probability distributions that factorise over the DAG.
+Theorem: If X and Y are not d-separated by Z then $X \not\perp Y \mid Z$ in some probability distributions that factorise over the DAG.